Advanced-computer-lab-2024/wingGo/README.md

 ### Tour Guide Functions
 - Create, view, edit, or delete an itinerary, including details such as activities, locations to be visited, timeline, duration of each activity, tour language, price, available dates and times, accessibility, and pickup/drop-off locations.
 - Enable or disable an itinerary with bookings.
-- View a list of all activities, itineraries, museums, and historical sites I have created.
+- View a list of all itineraries I have created.
 - View a sales report that summarizes all my revenue.
 - Filter the sales report by activity, itinerary, date, or month.
 - View a report showing the total number of tourists who used my itinerary or attended my activity.